genome/ptero-apis/auth.md

         - required user roles not met
         - invalid token (not just expired)

+### GET /user-roles
+Responds with the user roles associated with a particular `access_token`.
+Requires [HTTP Basic authentication][3] of the client.
+This would be used, for example, by the Workflow service to determine what workflows to return in a list for a given `access_token`.

+The request body is a JSON dictionary with the following parameters:

+- `access_token`
+    - the Bearer token that is the subject of the query

+#### Responses
+Success:

+- HTTP 200 (OK)
+    - Response body is a JSON dictionary with the following parameters:
+        - `user_roles`
+            - A list of roles associated with the `access_token`.

+Error:

+- HTTP 401 (Unauthenticated)
+    - Includes the header `WWW-Authenticate: Basic`.
+- HTTP 403 (Not Authorized)
+    - possible causes:
+        - `access_token` is not associated with the requesting client
+        - token is expired
+- HTTP 404 (Not Found)
+    - no such token

 ## Client API
 This section describes API endpoints for registering and modifying clients of